BjornWilliams/DocsVersaTul/docs/source/bulk.rst

 Functional Summary
 ------------------
-#. **void IBulkCopy.DoCopy()** : Overloaded method for bulk inserting a given collection of CopyDetail objects.
+#. **BulkCopyResult IBulkCopy.DoCopy()** : Overloaded method for bulk inserting a given collection of CopyDetail objects.
-#. **bool IBulkCopy.IsAllUploaded** : Get a value indicating if all files are inserted successfully.
 #. **int IBulkCopy.BatchSize** : Gets or Sets the number of rows in each batch.
 #. **bool IBulkCopy.EnableStreaming** : Gets or Sets a value enabling or disabling streaming data from an IDataReader object.
 #. **string SourceColumn** : Gets or Sets the string value of the SourceColumn property.